Finding coherent node groups in directed graphs: Experimental evaluation

 \section{Experimental evaluation}

-In this section, we describe our experiments to test the \alggreedy, \algdp, and \algcut algorithms in practice. we evaluate the algorithms first on synthetically constructed graphs and then using two real-world datasets.
-All data is publicly available, and we make our source code available online.\!\footnote{\url{https://version.helsinki.fi/dacs/coherent-groups-network}}
+In this section, we describe our experiments to test the algorithms in practice.
+We evaluate the algorithms first on synthetically constructed graphs and then using six real-world datasets.
+The experiments were run on a server equipped with an Intel Xeon Gold 6248 processor.
+Data is publicly available, and we share our source code in a public repository online.\!\footnote{\url{https://version.helsinki.fi/dacs/coherent-groups-network}}